rtyler/brokenco.de/_posts/2018-09-27-choosing-dependencies-with-the-right-stuff.md

 `git-client 1.0`, and no other plugin requires a later version, Evergreen will ship `git-client 1.0` unless otherwise specified.

+To further reduce potential incompatibilities or destabilization, Evergreen currently **restricts the ability of a user to install additional plugins**.
+This may strike some as a controversial approach, but in our early alpha testing we found it far too easy for testers to destabilize their Jenkins environment and are preferring a more curated approach for the moment.

 One suggestion in the development of Evergreen's tooling was to unilaterally pin our plugins to the latest released in the Update Center.
 This is similar to an approach I used for a project in 2017 called "Code Valet."
 This sort of